rsheldiii/Keebcard/README.md

 At the base of this project (currently) is the code that runs on the machine.
 I don't normally program in systems-level languages, so it's a little rough.
 You can change what program is flashed by messing with the define at the top of KeebCard.ino.

+## Dependencies

+All dependencies can be installed via the Arduino library manager save the Entropy library, which is here: https://github.com/pmjdebruijn/Arduino-Entropy-Library

 # Flashing

 The KeebCard code is currently compiled and flashed with an ISP programmer via the Arduino suite. [check out the flashing tutorial here](https://www.youtube.com/watch?v=2kj1aFIwNek)